sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

             '../scripts/count_table.py'
     ```

-!!! note "Input functions usage"
+??? info "Input functions and parentheses"
     You don't need to use parentheses or specify any argument when you call an input function in the `input` directive.

 #### Adapting the Snakefile and running the rule